iamem1r/iamem1r/README.md

 ### Hi there 👋

-- 👨🏻‍💻 I’m currently working as a Senior Data Analyst.
+- 👨🏻‍💻 I’m currently working as a Data Analyst.
 - 💭 I’m currently learning Machine Learning.
 - 👯 I’m looking to collaborate on ML Projects.
 - 📫 How to reach me: amiryamini95@gmail.com